taylorrsallen/blade_of_aventine/README.md

 + Added temple tileset
 + Added Cypress trees and functionality for spawning 'scenery' entities
 + Added building assembler, which uses the tile sets to assemble buildings in a rectangular shape
++ Added ability to have hidden levels that don't show up in level select
++ There is now a defeat level which will act as a hub and level select (though you can use the menu based level select too)

+---

++ The game now tracks and saves/loads the levels you have beaten
++ Levels can now be locked until a specific level has been beaten

+---

++ HUD
+    + Coin count
+    + Wave indicator
+    + Bread count
++ UI has sprite borders now

+---

 ### 10/06/24
 + Added marble walls, built with 2 marble